knowdigital/govuk-design-history/app/posts/2021-01-20-Dfe-first-registation--v2.md

       img: { src: "3b.png" }
     }, {
       text: "Name change",
+      caption: "We identified an issue with the teacher check.
+Sometimes users change their name and don't update the name on the DQT - it's not a top priority or one that users remember to do.
+So users who changed names were getting caught out and the TRN check was failing because of this.
+This is an attempt to triage people who fall into that category ",
       img: { src: "4.png" }
     }, {
       text: "Updated name",
+       caption: "If the user said that they had changed their name on the previous screen they will arrive here ",
       img: { src: "4b.png" }
     }, {
       text: "I don't know if i changed my name",
+      caption: "If the user said not sure on the previous page, they will end up here.
+We're not quite sure if this is the right advice, we need to check and update it + there may be better ways to deal with don't knows, needs more research. ",
       img: { src: "4cc.png" }
     },{
       text: "Name not updated",
+      caption: "If the user told us they did not change their name on the question earlier in the journey.
+They can proceed, and use their old name if they want or they are directed on how to change it on the DQT before proceeding. ",
       img: { src: "4c.png" }
     },  {
       text: "Change details on the DQT",
+      caption: "To change their name it needs to be updated on the teacher self service portal.
+We aren't really happy with this screen as it just pushes users over to another service + the conent needs a bit of crafting.
+We need to figure out if there is a better way of doing this. ",
       img: { src: "4d.png" }
     }, {
       text: "Qualified teacher check",